modzy/modzy-labelstudio-sample/readme.md

  * Create a copy of [.env-sample](.env-sample) and rename it to `.env`.
 Then update it to include your API access tokens for Modzy, Dropbox, and Label Studio
  * Run `$ source .env` to load your environment variables
  * Update the `base_url` variable in [inference.py](inference.py) to the URL of your instance of Modzy

-### Run inference.py
-Run `$ python3 inference.py`
-This should send all of the images in the images-test folder to a model in Modzy, and upload all of those images to your dropbox account.

-### Label Studio Set-up
  * Update the `base_url` variable in [import-annotations.py](import-annotations.py) to the URL of your instance of Modzy
  * Update the `labelStudioURL` variable in [import-annotations.py](import-annotations.py) to the URL of your instance of Label Studio

+## Usage

+### Send sample images to Modzy and Dropbox
+The next step will send the images in the `/images` folder to a model that executes "Image-based Geolocation" which means that it will try to predict where the world the image was taken.
+Then, the image will be uploaded to Dropbox.

+In your terminal run:

+`$ python3 inference.py`

 ### Run import-annotations.py
-Run `$ python3 import-annotations.py`
-This should send all of the predictions generated from Modzy over to Label Studio for review and labeling.
+Finally, send all predictions generated from Modzy over to Label Studio for review and labeling.

+In your terminal run:

+`$ python3 import-annotations.py`